-Over the longer-term(up to 15 years), equities can offer greater growth potential than many other asset types.
+Over the longer-term (up to 15 years), equities can offer greater growth potential than many other asset types.
+But the value of equities can go down and up a lot.
 However, funds investing in equities tend to carry a higher risk of capital loss than funds investing in fixed interest securities or money market investments (we'll talk about these later in this section).

-The financial results of other companies and general stock market and economic conditions can all affect a company's share price, and as a result, the value of any fund investing in that company.
+The financial results of other companies and general stock market and economic conditions can all affect a company's share price, and as a result the value of any fund investing in that company.

 Where a fund invests in equities, we've rated the fund as having a risk type of "Equity".